OULibraries/ansible-role-aws/README.md

-Role Name
+OULibraries.aws
 =========

-A brief description of the role goes here.
+A role that handles the installation and management of the AWS-packaged version of the `awscli` tool (version 2).

 Requirements
 ------------